GoogleCloudPlatform/google-analytics-premium-bigquery-statistics/README.md

 ![Audience builder](images/audience-builder.png)

-As you experiment, be sure to read the [usage guidelines](https://support.google.com/analytics/answer/2795983?hl=en) with regards to what data you can send to Google Analytics and particular the restriction on sending any personally identifiable information (PII).
+As you experiment, be sure to read the [usage guidelines](https://support.google.com/analytics/answer/2795983?hl=en) with regards to what data you can send to Google Analytics and in particular the restriction on sending any personally identifiable information (PII), and your Google Analytics Premium agreement, including the [Advertising Features policy](https://support.google.com/analytics/answer/2700409?vid=1-635766380079250047-476492744).

 Hopefully, this tutorial has shown you how to get started and gather more insight into your data based on the Google Analytics Premium + BigQuery